-- Reflect on the impact of one's own intersecting identities in a cohort and clinical practice setting. - Provide and receive feedback regarding the impact that personal identities can have on clinical work and seek consultation and support as needed. - Identify and responsibly approach relevant power differences in privileged and marginalized identities in clinical work. - Case conceptualize utilizing a multicultural perspective. - Articulate a treatment plan utilizing a multicultural perspective. - Demonstrate an ability to provide feedback/consultation to colleagues.
+- Reflect on the impact of life experiences with colleagues and clinical practice setting. - Provide and receive feedback regarding the impact that personal experiences can have on clinical work and seek consultation and support as needed. - Case conceptualize utilizing a person-centered perspective. - Demonstrate an ability to provide feedback/consultation to colleagues.